-The Group's Gross profit amounted to $\in$ 13.023 thousand compared to $\in$ 12.825 thousand of the previews period showing an increase of 1,54%.
-The efforts to maintain the turnover of Technical solutions and services combined with the cost reduction of services, has led to the increase of the gross profit.
+The Group's Gross profit amounted to $\in$ 14.462 thousand compared to $\in$ 13.023 thousand of the previews period showing an increase of 11,05%.
+The rise in turnover, combined with increased productivity, led to the increase in gross profit.

-The Group's EBITDA amounted to $\in$ 3.
-744 thousand compared to $\in$ 3.000 thousand of the previews period showing a increase of 24,80%, as result of the optimization of expenses as well as the continuous efforts for cost reductions and increase of productivity with the minimum impact on the company's growth.
+The Group's EBITDA amounted to $\in$ 4.635 thousand compared to $\in$ 3.
+744 thousand of the previews period showing a increase of 23,77%, as result of the optimization of expenses as well as the continuous efforts for cost reductions and increase of productivity with the minimum impact on the company's growth.

-The Group's EBIT amounted to $\leq$ 2.914 thousand compared to $\leq$ 2.073 thousand of the previews period showing an increase of 40,57%.
+The Group's EBIT amounted to $\in$ 3.625 thousand compared to $\in$ 2.
+914 thousand of the previews period showing an increase of 24,77%.

-The Group's earnings before taxes amounted to € 416 thousand compared to € 414 thousand of the previews period.
-The increase of EBITDA is not fully reflected in the earnings before taxes because of the increased cost of interest for the entire year 2011.
+The Group's earnings before taxes amounted to € 450 thousand compared to € 416 thousand of the previews period.

-The Group's earnings after taxes amounted to € 228 thousand compared to € 127 thousand of the previews period.
+The Group's earnings after taxes amounted to € 317 thousand compared to € 228 thousand of the previews period.